NikhilKalloli/QR-Code-Generator/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
+3. Navigate to `index.js` file
-3. Run the application using `npm start`.
+4. Run the application using `node index.js`.
-4. Open the application in your browser (usually at `http://localhost:3000`).
+5. Open the application in your browser (usually at `http://localhost:3000`).

 ## Credits 🙌